Scholarship Adjudicators

 Rodney Dorsey

-Ensembles under Dorsey’s direction have performed at state and national events including the College Band Directors National Conference North/Northwest Regional Conference and the Music for All National Festival.
-He is an active guest conductor having led intercollegiate, all-state, and regional honors bands around the country.
-International engagements include Hungary, Canada and Bulgaria.
+During his conducting career, Dorsey has led performances at several prominent events including the American Bandmasters Association Convention, College Band Directors National Conference North/Northwest Regional Conference, and the Bands of America National Festival.
+He is active as a guest conductor, clinician, and adjudicator in the United States.
+International engagements include Hungary, Canada, and Bulgaria.

 Jennifer Jolley